Eleas/SelfSymmetry/README.md

 rolling.
 The result is this little program, which draws the Sierpinski triangle: a recursive subdivision of triangles into four more triangles, all the way down to the smallest displayable size.

 Oh, and you can also rotate the image using the arrow keys.

+Oh, right.
+It displays by use of the [OLC PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine), created and maintained by the inestimable [Javidx9](https://github.com/OneLoneCoder).
+Try it out, it's brilliant.

 ## Optimizations